 When his father died, it became clear that he would become the new emperor.
 There was a fear that he would be the second Nero.
 However, this conviction was brief.
 After taking the throne, he proved to be a gentle and forgiving ruler.
 Suetonius calls him “love and delight of the human race” (amor et deliciae generis humani).
 Once the emperor realized that he had done nothing good for the subjects on one day, he would call “Friends, I have lost a day” (Amici, diem perdidi!).

 The attitude of people to Titus changed because of two accidents.
 During his reign, there was a Vesuvius eruption in 79 CE.
 Once in 80 CE in Rome, there was a dangerous fire and plague, which caused rumours that Titus was not favoured by the gods.
 Titus helped people who were in need very energetically.
 He eagerly listened to people’s requests and although many of them were impossible to fulfil, he was always eager to promise help.
 He said that no one should leave the emperor in bad mood.

 During his reign, the construction of the Colosseum was completed, after 10 years of work.

-He died on September 13, 81 CE in a family estate in Raete after a short illness, most likely it was fever.
+He died on September 13, 81 CE in a family estate in Raete after a short illness, most likely fever.
 There is also no conjecture that Domitian poisoned him.
 However, there is no evidence.
 He died without completing the sentence: “I have made but one mistake…”.
 He did not reveal what it was.
-Titus co-ruled with the Senate in a very cohesive manner; that is why he received the favourable opinions from Roman historians.
+Titus co-ruled with the Senate in a very cohesive manner; that is why he received favourable opinions from Roman historians.
 Apparently, he also hated blood in the arena and never let injured gladiators be killed in his face.
 He could sing and play the lyre, put together good poems, and he was an amazingly capable stenographer.